nblalock/creating_proteinsarecool_blog/README.md

-# Creating static website from scratch for blog about protein engineering
+# Creating static website from scratch for blog about proteins and myself

 I decided to create a blog to document thoughts from literature related to Machine Learning for Protein Engineering, collaborate with other protein engineers, and learn new programming languages.
 As an additional challenge, I decided to use a Windows machine rather than my typical Mac.